lunes, 12 de noviembre de 2001

 In the world there was no feeling

-that causes a flower in the look
+that a flower could awaken in the gaze,

-but one day arose which flare
+but one day there arose a flame

-that was born from the Sea of suffering.
+born from the Sea of suffering.

-and the verses in his soul in love
+and the verses in his enamored soul

 drove that moment into life.

-The passion that kissed her thin lips
+The passion that kissed his slender lips

-and gave his body movement,
+and gave his body movement.

-who wrote a poem to that flower
+that he wrote a poem to that flower—

-and in the world there was a feeling ...
+and in the world there existed feeling.

 martes, 13 de febrero de 2001